oerp-odoo/oerp-odoo/delivery_tracking_link/README.rst

 NOTE.
 These links are only used for carriers with :code:`Provider` selected as :code:`Fixed Price` or :code:`Based on Rules`.
 If carrier has specific provider, its own tracking link implementation will be used instead (or if some other module implements tracking link for mentioned providers, those then will also take priority).

+Can also use ``Custom Tracking URL`` on picking, to directly specify link without any extra rules.

+NOTE.
+If you are using ``Custom Tracking URL``, ``cancel_shipment`` won't unset custom URL, because that method relies on specific carrier integration and this URL does not rely on any of that.

 Configuration
 -------------